 Apple Tarte Tatin is a traditional French classic.
-Rumour has it that it was accidently made by the Tatin sisters in the 1880’s in France.
+Rumor has it that it was accidently made by the Tatin sisters in the 1880’s in France.
 But one person’s accident is another person’s genius.
-It contains carmelised apples with crispy buttery pastry.
+It contains caramelized apples with crispy buttery pastry.
 What more could you possibly want in a dessert.
-Traditionally, the apple tarte tatin is served on its own but it is equally tasty serving it with cream or ice-cream.
-You can add extra flavours to the apples like apple brandy (calvados) or cinnamon spices.
+Traditionally, the apple Tarte Tatin is served on its own but it is equally tasty serving it with cream or ice-cream.
+You can add extra flavors to the apples like apple brandy (calvados) or cinnamon spices.

 - The colder the pastry, the crisper it will turn out.
 Once the pastry is rolled, place it back in the fridge until needed.

 - If you’re short on time you can use ready rolled pastry from the store.

 - Puff pastry is nicer if you are serving it straight away but it will get soggier with time.

 - Short crust pastry would be better, if its been served later on as it will stay crispier.